rajagurunath/AV-Hackathon/README.md

 To view the example reports please have look at all the [pull request](https://github.com/rajagurunath/AV-Hackathon/pulls?q=) and [commit's history](https://github.com/rajagurunath/AV-Hackathon/commits/main)

-Once the setup was done, No other work other than experimenting with Data and Different Models and Hyperparameters
+Once the setup was done, No other work, other than experimenting with Data and Different Models Hyperparameters and one more important thing `please experiment more with data here after` 🧱